Every serious student of the Word knows the enemy wants to control and direct our thought lives.

 God knows the end of everything from the beginning.

 What does the Word of God say about fear?
 2 Timothy 1:7 in the Amplified Bible says:

 “For God did not give us a spirit of timidity (of cowardice, of craven and cringing and fawning fear), but [He has given us a spirit] of power and of love and of calm and well-balanced mind and discipline and self-control.“

 Purpose in your heart to only receive the right kind of thoughts.
 Don’t worry.
-Pray and God will lead you into peace.
+Pray and God will lead you in peace.

-The second step to taking control of your thoughts is to start analyzing the thoughts you receive.
+The second step to taking control of your thoughts is to analyze the thoughts that you’re receiving.

 It’s important to understand where unrighteous, unwholesome and negative thoughts come from.

-Once you identify the source of unscriptural thoughts. . .then you can eliminate, expose and/or reduce the impact of that particular source in your life.
+Once you identify the source of unscriptural thoughts. . .then you can eliminate, expose and reduce the impact of that particular source in your life.

 2 Corinthians 10:5 in the Amplified Bible says: